-{ { $^{\dagger}$Centre for Theoretical Physics, The British University in Egypt, 11837 El Sherouk City, Cairo, Egypt\\ $^*$Laboratory of Theoretical Physics, Institute of Physics, University of Tartu, W. Ostwaldi 1, Tartu 50411, Estonia\\}} {Possible models of modified gravity are being extensively studied now, with most phenomenological motivations coming from puzzles and tensions in cosmology with a natural desire to better fit the known and newly coming data.
-At the same time, available experimental evidence is limited for testing gravity as a force, beyond the regimes in which the theory of general relativity has proven to be successful.
-This situation leads researchers to look for “the simplest modification” to general relativity, in a certain class of models, that is enough to solve one or more problems.
-As a result, we are lost amidst a variety of theories with no deeper guiding principle.
+{ { $^{\dagger}$Centre for Theoretical Physics, The British University in Egypt, 11837 El Sherouk City, Cairo, Egypt\\ $^*$Laboratory of Theoretical Physics, Institute of Physics, University of Tartu, W. Ostwaldi 1, Tartu 50411, Estonia\\}} {Possible models of modified gravity are being extensively studied now, with most phenomenological motivations coming from puzzles and tensions in cosmology due to a natural desire to better fit the known and newly coming data.
+At the same time, available experimental evidence is limited for testing gravity as a force beyond the regimes in which the theory of general relativity has proven to be successful.
+This situation leads researchers to look for “the simplest modification” to general relativity in a certain class of models, which is enough to solve one or more problems.
+As a result, we are lost amid a variety of theories with no deeper guiding principle.
 We give a general review of existing approaches and discuss the current state of the art.} $^{\dagger}$ email: alexey.golovnev@bue.edu.eg\\ $^*$ email: maria.jose.guzman@ut.ee\\